 Indians.
-He ran on to the camp on I their reservations to hunt out of season dians outside of the state must take out a gun license, which costs \$50, and go with a professional guide when they hunt.
-It is held that every Indian who falls to do this violates the laws and the general government as guardian of the redmen is responsible to the state for the payment of the license.
-The present trouble has been brewing for a long time and now that the Indians are aroused it is feared there will be a serious outbreak before they are made
+He ran on to the camp on I their reservations to hunt out of season in Wyoming.
+Under the law every Indians outside of the state must take out a gun license, which costs \$50, and go with a professional guide when they hunt.
+It is held that every Indian who fails to do this violates the laws and the general government as guardian of the redmen is responsible to the state for the payment of the license.
+The present trouble has been brewing for a long time and now that the Indians are aroused it is feared there will be a serious outbreak before they are made to understand that the laws must be respected.